solana-foundation/developer-content/content/guides/dapps/cash-app.md

               try {
                 if (!cashAppProgram || !selectedAccount) {
                   console.warn(
                     "Program/wallet is not initialized yet.
-Try connecting a wallet first."
+Try connecting a wallet first.", );
-                  );
                   return;
                 }